Single Euro Payments Area (SEPA)

 Table of Contents

-The Single Euro Payments Area is an EU initiative to streamline European payments for digital goods by creating a single market for euro-denominated payments.
-SEPA enables your business to collect payments from debit accounts within the supported countries.
+The Single Euro Payments Area is an EU initiative to create a single market for euro-denominated payments.
+You can collect direct debit payments from accounts within the supported countries.

-SEPA Direct Debit is a pull-based payment, which means the merchant’s bank initiates the collection of payments.
-To collect the payments, the consumer must accept a Mandate that authorizes the merchant to debit the account.
-FastSpring automatically generates this Mandate on your behalf and presents it to your consumers at the time of payment.
+SEPA Direct Debit is a pull-based payment, thus FastSpring’s bank initiates the payment collection.
+The consumer must accept a mandate that authorizes FastSpring to debit their account.
+FastSpring automatically generates this mandate, and presents it to customers at checkout.

 To ensure a consumer has sufficient funds at the time of payment, FastSpring routes all transactions through a third-party bank verification.
 Please allow 48 hours for a consumer’s order to be fulfilled.